JBavitha/memory_hyperbus/README.md

 ***6. Burst Transactions***

-- Burst transactions are a key feature of the HyperBus interface, allowing for efficient data transfer.
-You need to handle both wrapped and linear bursts correctly.
+- Burst transactions are a key feature of the HyperBus interface, allowing for efficient data transfer. we need to handle both wrapped and linear bursts correctly.

  - Wrapped Burst: Data wraps around within a configured group of words.
  - Linear Burst: Data is transferred sequentially without wrapping.

 ***7. Latency Management***